alexghiu/navigation-multirouter/mixin/README.md

 # Mixin

 This approach requires a feature to express all its functionality (links, sub-routes) relative to a base path.
 The feature will expose a callback that will be called when the browser URL changes.
-It will the be the resposability of the feature to take action (inside the callback) of which template it would render (or as an alternative, what parts of the UI it would show and hide).
+It will then be the resposability of the feature to take action (inside the callback) of which template it would render (or as an alternative, what parts of the UI it would show and hide).

 The [FeatureRouterMixin](./feature-router-mixin.js) exposes a `featureBasePath` property (the base property mentioned above).
 The value should always be assigned to by a parent component.

+The [FeatureRouterMixin](./feature-router-mixin.js) offers applying classes access to the current URL with the `_currentUrl` protected property.

 The [FeatureRouterMixin](./feature-router-mixin.js) will call a `_parseFeatureRoute` callback, when the URL changes.
-This callback will receive one argument, the current URL.
+One can make use of the `_currentUrl` protected property to match the URL agains feature known routes.

 ## Sample explanation